agbarnett/weekends/README.md

 # Researchers working out-of-hours
-Examining submissions and reviews to two journals (_BMJ_ and _BMJ Open_) on weekends, early mornings / late nights, and holidays.
+Examining submissions and peer reviews to two journals (_BMJ_ and _BMJ Open_) on weekends, early mornings / late nights, and holidays.

 The files are:
 * Lists of national holidays used in countries with holiday data available (`holidays.md`)